tendermint/tendermint/docs/rfc/rfc-017-abci++-vote-extension-propag.md

 based on reactors.
 Finally, [Formalization Work](#formalization-work) brifely discusses the work still needed demonstrate the correctness of the chosen solution.

-The high_level subsections are aimed at readers who are familiar with consensus algorithms, in particular with the one described in the Tendermint (white paper), but who are not necessarily acquainted with the details of the Tendermint codebase.
-The other subsections, which go into implementation details, are best understood by engineers with deep knowledge of the implementation of the blocksync and consensus reactors.
+The high level subsections are aimed at readers who are familiar with consensus algorithms, in particular with the one described in the Tendermint (white paper), but who are not necessarily acquainted with the details of the Tendermint codebase.
+The other subsections, which go into implementation details, are best understood by engineers with deep knowledge of the implementation of Tendermint's blocksync and consensus reactors.

 ## Background